CodeF0x/violin/README.md

 # (Has no name yet)

-has no name yet is a minimalistic and fast music player for Linux, MacOS and Windows.
+has no name yet is a minimalistic and fast music player for Linux, macOS and Windows.

 ## Features

 - It's dark themed by default (light theme may follow)
 - It supports all most common audio file types:
-  _ mp3
+  - mp3
-  _ wav
+  - wav
-  _ ogg
+  - ogg
-  _ webm
+  - webm
-  _ flac
+  - flac
-  _ mp4
+  - mp4
+- Shows meta information like album cover, artist and song name

 # (More sections will follow)